BodiAugustus/ashley_defi/README.md

 #97.
 Continued building out handler function to allow courseHAsh retrieval from blockchain.
 Wrapped useOWnedCourses inside of enhanceHook.

 #98.
 Normalized useOwnedCourse data.
 Created normalize.js inside of utils folder.
 Created normalizeOwnCourse and imported to useOwnedCourse where the data was passed in to be normalized.

+#99.
+Iterated courses and displayed to owned page on UI by passing ownedCourses data through the ownedCourseCard. swrRes was updated to change mycourse display when accounts are changed.